-The Face of Birth - a film about pregnancy, childbirth, and the power of choice.
+The Face of Birth - a film about pregnancy, childbirth, and a woman’s right to choose.

 Three years in the making, filmed across the globe from London to Alice Springs, The Face of Birth is a movie with vital information for anyone considering giving birth today.
 In 2009 it nearly became illegal to have a home birth in Australia.
 Three years later, in 2012, the number of women choosing a home birth has doubled!
 Who are these women and why are the medical establishment and current birth culture so against them?

 The film sorts fact from fiction in childbirth.
 It explores the politics of risk, safety, and fear, and exposes our mistrust of women in birth.
+From childbirth, to breastfeeding and maternity care - this documentary covers all the difficult choices women face during a pregnancy.
 The film also features many of the world’s top birth experts, including the famed Sheila Kitzinger (author of over 23 books on pregnancy and childbirth), and the founder of modern midwifery in the USA, Ina May Gaskin.

 We hear from Dr. Rupert Sherwood, (President, Royal Australian and New Zealand College of Obstetricians and Gynecologists) whose college actively opposes home birth saying that it is ‘unsafe’.
 Obstetricians Euan Wallace and Andrew Bisits (who have started up hospital home birth pilot programs) strongly disagree, claiming that modern obstetrics is not serving the best interests of women.